-Although there are various price points for piston rowing machines, these machines are less expensive than rowers using magnetic, air, or water resistance.
+Although there are various price points for piston rowing machines, these rowers are less expensive than those using magnetic, air, or water resistance.
 Sometimes referred to as hydraulic rowers, they offer a budget friendly workout because of their simple design, small footprint, and use of fewer parts.

 Not all piston or hydraulic rowing machines offer variable resistance, but if you shop around you’ll be able to find a few.
 While you can’t adjust the resistance “on the fly” while you’re rowing, you can adjust the tension or resistance on the cylinders before you begin rowing in order to customize your workout to your fitness level.

 There are several features that make piston rowing machines an excellent choice for novice rowers or anyone who wants a simple rowing routine.
 While they may not be suitable for intense rower training, they are more than adequate for a typical individual’s daily workout.
 Some pros to consider include:

 If you’re concerned about getting a full body workout or intend to use your indoor rower to train for actual rowing, there are some drawbacks with a piston machine that you should keep in mind:

 Before choosing an indoor rower, take the time to compare the features and cost of each machine in relation to your own needs and budget.
 If you’re looking for an inexpensive, reliable machine that’s easy to care for and use, one of the many piston rowing machines now available may be the ideal choice.

 When it comes to choosing the best hydraulic rowing machine on the market today, it's usually a matter of personal preference.
 There are a number of solid choices out there, all very affordable.

 Here are some of the ones we like...